antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

   title='The early stages of day one'
 />

-Finally, at around 18,000 feet, we reached our high camp, Nido de Condores (Condors' Nest).
-I would estimate we had climbed about 3,500 feet in roughly 5 hours.
+Finally, at around 18,000 ft, we reached our high camp, Nido de Condores (Condors' Nest).
+I would estimate we had climbed about 3,500 ft in roughly 5 hours.

-The spot was beautiful but rather inhospitable.
-It was a very exposed ledge at the foot of the glacier, with nonstop freezing wind.
+The spot was beautiful but rather inhospitable on a very exposed ledge at the foot of the glacier, with nonstop freezing wind.
 We spent the first hour gathering rocks to tie down the tents and to build a wind barrier for the stove.

 <Image
   src='./tent.jpeg'
   alt=''
   title=''
 />

 Then there was nothing to do except eat, drink as much tea as possible, and try to fall asleep, which proved quite difficult as the cold became extreme as night fell.